 File system access

-Excalidraw uses browser-nativefs for accessing the file system of the operating system.
+Excalidraw uses browser-fs-access for accessing the file system of the operating system.
 On supporting browsers, this allows for a true open→edit→save workflow and actual over-saving and "save as", with a transparent fallback for other browsers.
-You can learn more about this feature in my blog post Reading and writing files and directories with the browser-nativefs library.
+You can learn more about this feature in my blog post Reading and writing files and directories with the browser-fs-access library.

 Drag and drop support

-Files can be dragged and dropped onto the Excalidraw window just as in native applications.
+Files can be dragged and dropped onto the Excalidraw window just as in platform-specific applications.
 On a browser that supports the File System Access API, a dropped file can be immediately edited and the modifications be saved to the original file.
-This is so intuitive that you sometimes forget that you are dealing with a Web app.
+This is so intuitive that you sometimes forget that you are dealing with a web app.

 Declarative link capturing

-The Web has come a long way, with more and more features landing in browsers that only a couple of years or even months ago were unthinkable on the Web and exclusive to native applications.
+The web has come a long way, with more and more features landing in browsers that only a couple of years or even months ago were unthinkable on the web and exclusive to platform-specific applications.
 Excalidraw is at the forefront of what is possible in the browser, all while acknowledging that not all browsers on all platforms support each feature we use.
 By betting on a progressive enhancement strategy, we enjoy the latest and greatest wherever possible, but without leaving anyone behind.
 Best viewed in any browser.

 Electron has served us well, but in 2020 and beyond, we can live without it.
 Oh, and for that objective of @vjeux: since the Android Play Store now accepts PWAs in a container format called Trusted Web Activity and since the Microsoft Store supports PWAs, too, you can expect Excalidraw in these stores in the not too distant future.
 Meanwhile, you can always use and install Excalidraw in and from the browser.